 The world is searching for a feasible solution to address climate change in the short term while we still have the time to act.
 Cities generate 70% of the planet’s carbon emissions and citizens generate 70% of those emissions through our daily lifestyle choices.
 If we can empower cities and their citizens to reduce their carbon footprint and enter onto a path of becoming carbon neutral by 2025 we can both change the game around our warming planet and embolden humanity with agency for its future.
 The purpose of the Cool City Challenge is to seize this opportunity by bringing to scale its proven behavior change and community engagement methodology based on 25 years of research in over 200 cities across the globe.
-Its Cool Block program is currently being piloted in Los Angeles, San Francisco and Palo Alto and will be brought to scale in 20 California cities, then nationally, then worldwide.
+Its Cool Block program has been piloted in Los Angeles, Palo Alto and San Francisco and will be brought to scale in 20 California cities, then nationally, then worldwide.

 As a result of the large carbon footprint of cities and citizens, they provide a key leverage point for addressing climate change.
 But despite over 100 local climate action plans developed in California alone over the past few years, they often lack implementation strategies and face stiff headwinds in community awareness and acceptance, much less financing.
 These action plans tend to focus on high-level targets with no methodology for structured implementation, measurement or verification.
 Moreover, state and local approaches focus on technology-based solutions and policy adoption but generally lack strategies that include the human and social factors that can either drive or hinder technology and policy adoption.

 For example, energy-efficiency retrofitting programs targeting single-family homeowners have been unsuccessful despite hundreds of millions in funding.
 Concurrently, personal transportation is the largest source of emissions in many cities—yet city officials have little in the way of short-term policy fixes and/or affordable technological solutions.